newrelic/ansible-install/README.md

 - `NEW_RELIC_APPLICATION_NAME` (optional) The name of the PHP application to instrument.
 This name will be listed under New Relic's `APM & Services`.
 If omitted, defaults to `PHP Application`.

+`apache`:

+- `NR_CLI_STUB_STATUS_URL` (optional) The URL to check the Apache web server status.
+This is used to ensure that an Apache web server is running on the host and is in a healthy state before attempting the installation of the Apache On-Host Integration.

 `mysql`:

 - `NEW_RELIC_MYSQL_PORT` (optional) Defaults to `3306` if unspecified.